sunlaiqi/skillset/Core/Bash/BashManual/04-Builtin.md

 ## 4.3 Modifying Shell Behavior

+`set` originates from the bourne shell (sh) and is part of the POSIX standard, `shopt` is however not and is bourne-again shell (bash) specific.

 ### 4.3.1 The Set Builtin

 `set` allows you to change the values of shell options and set the positional parameters, or to display the names and values of shell variables.